jrgonzalezg/kotlin-intro-talk/README.md

 # Kotlin: A language for productive developers

-This presentation shows how the features in the Kotlin language can be used to make you a more productive developer.
+This talk shows how the features in the Kotlin language can be used to make you a more productive developer.

 It has been created using [reveal.js](https://github.com/hakimel/reveal.js) with [Markdown content](slides/README.md).
+There is also a version of the [deck on Speaker Deck](https://speakerdeck.com/jrgonzalez/kotlin-a-language-for-productive-developers).

 To run the presentation from a local web server at [http://localhost:8000/](http://localhost:8000/) do: